 This segment consists of marijuana consumers depending on their income status, and the well-settled insured users.

-Marijuana has side effects on the cerebrovascular front, which are yet to be known.
-Here is a survey conducted on a few health diseases mentioned below.
+Marijuana has side effects on the cerebrovascular front.
+Although it’s still unknown.
+Here is a survey on a few health diseases mentioned below.

 Since cannabis is illegal in several countries, it is very difficult to raise investment and make it grow.
 However, a Luxembourg enterprise based in Latin America has found a noble solution to the problem.

 According to Bloomberg, the GCC or Global Cannabis Capital is planning to raise more capital.
 The report also shared that the company is planning to sell tokens on the Ethereum blockchain that show its equity rather than the conventional IPO.
 While GCC originally planned for a reverse public offering in Canada that is marijuana friendly, the company ended up looking into options and is now aiming to offer 100,000 security tokens.

 The process will occur in Luxembourg as the regulations are favorable toward cannabis and with the idea of protecting the products with blockchain technology.
 The token offering will help the enterprise to enlarge its sources of funding available for the pot industry that cannot lend money from banks as it is illegal at the federal level.
 Therefore, funding is mainly from venture capital and other sources like individual shareholders, and wealthy individuals.